Texbio/qttabbar-win10-2023/README.md

 CTRL+D Delete item(s) selected
 CTRL+C Copy CTRL+X Paste

 QTTabBar Controls:

-Double click on the middle of a tab to unlock/lock
+- Double click on the middle of a tab to unlock/lock.
-Use scroll wheel to move between tabs
+- Use scroll wheel to move between tabs.
 Other controls found in the Events tab.

 ![image](https://github.com/Texbio/qttabbar-win10-2023/assets/36513888/57276c96-719b-4465-ada7-57f72a694eab)